C. H. Prahlada Rao: Writing

 Prahlada Rao was influenced by the thought of Mahatma Gandhi even as a young student.
 He began his writing career as a free-lance journalist for Mysindia.
 Philip Spratt, the renowned editor of Mysindia, took a linking for this young writer and encouraged him.

 "I wrote for MYSINDIA, the English weekly edited by Mr Philip Spratt," wrote C.H.
 Prahlada Rao "He treated me with unusual kindness; to catch the issue going to press on Tuesday I had freedom to deliver copy to the composing room.
 Spratt reassured me that he sprinkled a few commas in my copy, which he could as well do in the proofs.
 He taught me the use of the comma."

 Prahlada Rao wrote for Mysindia until the shutters finally came down on the periodical.
 He would write about Kannada writers, books, and artists, big and small.
 Later, he began to write for Deccan Herald (Bangalore), Indian Express (Bangalore), Hindustan Times (Delhi), Evening News (Delhi), and The Hindu (Bangalore).
 His writing career spanned over six decades.
 He began to contribute book reviews for Deccan Herald, Kannada Prabha, and Indian Express.
 He was known for taking a firm stand and yet being constructive in his criticism.
 The Hindu requested him to write a series of articles on Kannada writers and drama artists.
 After retiring from active service, C.H.
 Prahlada Rao wrote a weekly column called "Between You and Me" for over 25 years.
 This column appeared every Monday in the Bangalore edition of The Hindu and enjoyed immense popularity.
 No topic was too small or too big to write about.
 He wrote about the problems faced by common people and used the power of his pen to solve them.
 He offered solutions to the problems of thousands of readers.

 Translations

 C.H.
-Prahlada Rao had a supreme command on both the English and the Kannada languages.
-Sensing this unique gift, Prof. R.S.
-Mugali, a famed Kannada writer, approached him for a unique project of translating selected Kannada works from renowned Kannada poets for the benefit of the Non-Kannada reader.
-While Prof. Mugali selected the pieces, Prahlada Rao provided their translations.
-These translations appeared in the book "An Anthology of Indian Literature" edited by K. Santhanam.
-C.H.
-Prahlada Rao translated a number of books, which were published by India Book House, Rashtroththana Sahitya, Navakarnataka Publications among others.
+Prahlada Rao was proficient in both English and the Kannada.
+Kannada writer Prof. R.S.
+Mugali approached him to translate selected works by renowned Kannada poets for Non-Kannada readers.
+Mugali selected the works, and Prahlada Rao translated them.
+The translations appeared in An Anthology of Indian Literature, edited by K. Santhanam.
+Prahlada Rao also translated several books published by India Book House, Rashtroththana Sahitya, Navakarnataka Publications, and other publishers.